eviefp/dotfiles/README.md

   - `common.nix` is the starting point/base

 - [ ] Write "How I Nix" article
-  - [ ] clean up system/configuration using modules https://nixos.wiki/wiki/Module
+  - [x] clean up system/configuration using modules https://nixos.wiki/wiki/Module
     - [x] remove as many programs as possible in favor of home-manager
 	- [x] basic modules
     - [x] can xmonad be made into a module?
-    - [ ] can home-manager be a module here? does it make sense?
+    - [x] ssh keys
     - [x] user passwords?
   - [ ] clean up user/configuration using modules
     - [x] basic modules
     - [x] nvim https://github.com/gilligan/neovim-nix/blob/main/default.nix
 	- [x] move static files around
     - [x] move as much suff as possible from packages to programs?
-    - [ ] gpg/ssh keys
-    - [ ] other secrets?
     - [ ] gmail account?
-    - [ ] git repos?
   - [ ] see if my old check script is still useful, remove if not
   - [ ] write blog post :D